angular-schule/angular-cli-ghpages/docs/README_contributors.md

 ### 2. npm link

-Use the following instructions to make `ngx-deploy-starter` available locally via `npm link`.
+Use the following instructions to make `@angular-schule/ngx-deploy-starter` available locally via `npm link`.

 1. Clone the project